rmrector/service.tweak.lastplayed/README.md

 # Watched status toolbox

-A few tools for managing watched status, play count, and resume points for videos in the library.
+A few tools for managing watched status and play count for videos in the library.
 There are add-on options to disable each section of the add-on.

 ## Context menu items